kwelch/website/README.md

 ---

+# Volunteering {.volunteer}
+### Nodevember Crew Member

+Nodevember is a community conferenced focused Node and JavaScript.
+As part of the speaker team, responsibilites include selection, scheduling, and logisitics for all speakers.

+### Speaker

+I have a deep passion for learning and understanding.
+By sharing my expierences I am able to help others similar to myself that are thirsty for knowledge.
+Additionally, speaking has given me a deeper understand of core concepts and better articulation of my own thought process.

+### Open Source Maintainer

+Currently an active maintainer on React-Slingshot.
+As an advid user of open source software, I do my best to give back with reviews and contributions when possible.

+---

-# Experience
+# Experience {.experience}
-### NFIB - Software Development Engineer
+### NFIB - Senior Software Development Engineer
 *March 2015 - Present*
+* Spearheaded enterprise technology switch to React and Node as the front end stack technology
 * Adapted to needs of the business, filling in rolls such as architect, lead, and developer
-* Worked with and led both on and off site teams consisting of full time and contractor developers
-* Spearheaded enterprise technology switch to React front end stack
-* Managed and architect updates for multiple products across all stacks
+* Led multiple remote and onsite teams across multiple product and technology offerings
-* Communicated with all parts of the business (stakeholders, product owners, management, developer) to ensure transparency
+* Communicated with all parts of the business to ensure transparency

+### Lirio - Consultant
+*June 2017 - Present*
+* Provided expertise to help efficently and effectively acheieve team goals

-### Computer Help Key Inc. - Part Time Developer
+### Computer Help Key Inc. - Consultant
 *Feb.
 2012-Present*
-* Developed and maintained custom product solutions for many clients throughout multiple fields and needs
+* Developed and maintained custom production solutions for many clients throughout multiple industries
-* Help create automation solutions for clients using C# applications and Auto Hot Key scripts
+* Instituted automation solutions for clients using applications, scripts, and product integrations
 * Developed custom integration with off the shelf products to achieve business needs

 ### TekSystems - Contractor
+*_Client: Kenosha County_*
 *Sept.
 2014 - March 2015*
-* Worked with a team through the entire development process to produce an issue management system
-* Created a solution that included a current product with a custom application integrated to provide a smooth processing and process improvement
 * Launched product within two government agencies with different security and environment challenges
+* Coordinated and developed product through entire lifecycle
+* Improved processes saving business time and money

 ### INXPO - Software Engineer
 *Oct.
 2012-Sept.
 2014*
-* Created complex web applications that use JavaScript and AJAX to provide a pleasant user experience while allowing the user to quickly and effectively accomplish their goals
+* Delivered complex web applications that use JavaScript and AJAX to provide a pleasant user experience while allowing the user to quickly and effectively accomplish their goals
 * Used proprietary software in combination with SQL and C++ to make custom applications to fit business needs
 * Collaborated with other team members to produce innovative designs and functionality to mean the demands of our cutting-edge industry
 * Developed modular code that would allow multiple developers to rapidly produce a multitude of products with different objectives